synthetichealth/synthea/README.md

 Read our [wiki](https://github.com/synthetichealth/synthea/wiki) for more information.

 :wave::information_source:
-**May 2023 - We're interested in hearing how you use Synthea and what features are most useful to you!
-Please consider helping direct future effort by filling out our brief user survey: https://forms.office.com/g/3Mz9Ha8MLz**
+**May-June 2023 - We're interested in hearing how you use Synthea and what features are most useful to you!
+Please consider helping direct future effort by filling out our brief user survey: https://share.hsforms.com/1PDnYPuS6Ql6TVkUOohNqOw4m7ji**

 Currently, Synthea<sup>TM</sup> features include:
 - Birth to Death Lifecycle